GuilhermeAMCosta/Game-Development-Challenge/README.md

 # Game Development Challenge 🕹
 Repository created for my FMQ application.
 "Run to FABAMAQ" is a Mini Game developed in C ++ using the SDL library.
 An own engine was created from scratch.
-The objective of the game is to help the player "Guilherme" to arrive in his future work at "FABAMAQ".
-However, make sure the character does not contract COVID-19 on the way.
+The objective of the game is to help the player "Guilherme" to arrive at his future work at "FABAMAQ".
+However, make sure that the character does not contract COVID-19 on the way and is not hit by a car.
 I'm counting on your help! 👨‍💻 #BuildEngineFromScratch

 ![](runToFMQ.gif)